mhoellerschlieper/Multi_Branch-Transformer_Architecture/README.md

 Thus, the layer function remains well-defined as long as at least one path is available.
 In P2P settings, quorum/timeout policies and anti-weight-collapse rules are methodologically central to limit tail latency and single-point-of-failure effects.

 ---
+Result Metrics
+The repository exposes two complementary metric families: (i) MTB diagnostics that characterize a ParallelBlockGroup as a width-ensemble object, and (ii) continuous learning and operations metrics that quantify online ingestion, mask sparsity, replay usage, retention stability, and expansion-induced drift.
+These metrics are deliberately designed to connect implementation behavior with system-level goals such as fault tolerance, non-collapse of width, and continuous extensibility.

+A) MTB Diagnostics (CLI: x)
+MTB diagnostics estimate whether width actually behaves as a set of substitutable or complementary paths, rather than collapsing into a single dominant route.

+path_starvation_index (derived from normalized entropy of branch-selection probabilities)
+Interpretation: values near 0 indicate relatively uniform usage; values near 1 indicate strong concentration and potential starvation.
+Practical heuristic: > 0.60 indicates severe concentration and a high risk that unused paths fail to learn useful functions.

+effective_num_paths
+≈
+exp
+⁡
+(
+H
+)
+≈exp(H)
+Interpretation: the entropy-derived “effective” count of meaningfully participating paths, bounded by 1..K.
+Practical heuristic: values < 2.0 in a multi-branch layer suggest functional collapse into near-single-path behavior.

+gini_concentration and top1_share
+Interpretation: alternative concentration measures; increasing values indicate dominance and impoverishment of width.
+Practical heuristic: top1_share > 0.70 indicates strong dominance; mitigation may require fairness controls, replay, or expansion.

+diversity_cosine_distance_mean and branch_correlation_mean
+Interpretation: measure geometric similarity of branch outputs; low diversity (high correlation) suggests redundant branches.
+Practical heuristic: sustained high correlation indicates that width may not contribute to robustness under outages, because branch outputs are not functionally distinct.

+margin_top1_top2
+Interpretation: stability of the internal branch scoring distribution; high margins can indicate deterministic routing pressure toward a single path.

+output_energy_cv
+Interpretation: coefficient of variation of output energy across branches; extreme variability can indicate unstable scaling or mismatch in branch capacity.

+Taken together, these metrics provide a measurable proxy for whether MBT is achieving the intended “parallel width with substitutability” property, rather than degenerating into an expensive single-route architecture.

+B) Training and Continuous Learning Metrics (CLI: b) When background training is enabled, the system emits structured progress snapshots that aim to make “continuous, partial-availability learning” operationally observable.

+B.1 Ingestion Throughput and Data Health ingest_rows_per_sec_window, ingest_events_per_sec_window
+Interpretation: whether online ingestion is progressing; persistent zeros under active ingestion requests indicate stalled drains or missing receiver wiring.

+ingest_parse_errors_total, ingest_rows_rejected_total
+Interpretation: pipeline correctness and data quality; elevated rejection ratios indicate that “continuous learning” may be limited by input quality rather than model capacity.

+ingest_pending_events_observed_peak
+Interpretation: a coarse backlog indicator; sustained growth suggests backpressure and delayed adaptation.

+B.2 Coverage (Effective Use of Available Data) coverage_ratio_used_over_available, new_data_ratio_in_available
+Interpretation: whether the epoch uses most available rows and how non-stationary the stream is; low coverage can indicate skip-pathologies or frequent invalid rows.
+B.3 Availability Masks and Participation active_branches_mean/std/min/max, mask_sparsity_mean/std, steps_at_min_active_share
+Interpretation: whether training operates in a sparse regime (high variance but lower compute) or a dense regime (lower variance but higher cost).
+For MBT specifically, high sparsity increases the importance of unbiasedness controls (inverse participation scaling) and replay.
+B.4 Inverse Participation Scaling (Unbiasedness Proxy) grad_norm_ratio_scaled_over_unscaled_mean/std
+Interpretation: whether inverse participation scaling strongly amplifies gradients; large amplification can require lower learning rates or stronger clipping to preserve stability.
+B.5 Replay and Retention
+replay_share, replay_delta_loss_mean/std
+Interpretation: whether replay is used at meaningful rates and whether replay examples are becoming “harder” (potential drift away from older knowledge) or “too easy” (possible redundancy).

+loss_control_old/new, retention_delta_old/new
+Interpretation: a forgetting proxy on deterministic control slices; persistent positive deltas indicate degradation of prior behavior and motivate increased replay, lower learning rates, or stricter governance.

+B.6 Fairness of Width Utilization branch_select_gini, branch_select_top1_share
+Interpretation: whether EMA-based selection leads to dominance; high concentration implies that width capacity is not used effectively and that robustness under branch failure is compromised.
+B.7 Expansion and Drift (Continuous Extensibility) expansion_events_total, eta_injection_last, sum_w_new_last
+Interpretation: whether the system expands width and how aggressively it injects new branches into the aggregation; aggressive injection increases the probability of behavioral drift.

+expand_drift_logits_l2_mean/std, expand_drift_logits_cos_dist_mean/std
+Interpretation: functional continuity under expansion; large drift suggests that expansion changes the model’s effective function too abruptly and should be mitigated by lower injection rates or stricter expansion triggers.

+---
 ## Security and Robustness (System Perspective)

 In open or semi-open distributed environments, parallel paths increase the attack surface (Byzantine outputs, straggling/DoS, update poisoning).
 An MBT system therefore typically requires: